jessicarush/react-notes/nextjs_deployment.md

 ## Deploy to Vercel

 Vercel is made by the creators of Next.js and has first-class support for Next.js.
+That being said it is known to be **very expensive** when compared to other options.
+I also read there's no way to set limits on spending which is a huge red flag.

 When you deploy your Next.js app to Vercel, the following happens by default:

 - Pages that use Static Generation and assets (JS, CSS, images, fonts, etc) will automatically be served from the Vercel Edge Network, which is "blazingly" fast.
 - Pages that use Server-Side Rendering and API routes will automatically become isolated Serverless Functions.
 This allows page rendering and API requests to scale infinitely.